pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-assembly/tutorial.md

   - "How tools based on De Bruijn graph work?"
   - "How to assess the quality of metagenomic data assembly?"
 objectives:
-  - "Describe what an assembly is"
+  - "Describe what an assembly is."
-  - "Describe what de-replication is"
-  - "Explain the difference between co-assembly and individual assembly"
+  - "Explain the difference between co-assembly and individual assembly."
-  - "Explain the difference between reads, contigs and scaffolds"
+  - "Explain the difference between reads, contigs and scaffolds."
-  - "Explain how tools based on De Bruijn graph work"
+  - "Explain how tools based on de Bruijn graph work."
-  - "Apply appropriate tools for analyzing the quality of metagenomic data"
-  - "Construct and apply simple assembly pipelines on short read data"
-  - "Apply appropriate tools for analyzing the quality of metagenomic assembly"
-  - "Evaluate the Quality of the Assembly with Quast, Bowtie2, and CoverM-Contig"
+  - "Evaluate the Quality of the Assembly with QUAST, Bowtie2, and CoverM-Contig."
+  - "Construct and apply simple assembly pipelines on short read data.""
 time_estimation: "2H"
 key_points:
-  - "Assembly groups reads into contigs and scafolds."
+  - "Assembly groups reads into contigs and scaffolds."
-  - "De Brujin Graphs use k-mers to assembly reads"
+  - "de Brujin Graphs use k-mers to assembly reads."
-  - "MetaSPAdes and MEGAHIT are assemblers"
+  - "MetaSPAdes and MEGAHIT are short-read assemblers."
-  - "Quast is the tool to assess the assembly quality"
+  - "MetaQUAST is a tool to assess metagenomic assembly quality."
 edam_ontology:
   - topic_3174 # Metagenomics
   - topic_0196 # Sequence assembly